 Several of her students have won prizes in voice competitions.

 Monika Riedler also holds a teaching diploma for Zhan Zhuang Chi Kung from Master Lam Kam Chuen in London.
 At the Munich University of Music and theatre she also teaches Chi Kung as an additional support for expanding one's own vocal and perceptional skills.
-The Chi Kung Class in Munich is open to students from the entire university, not only to vocal students.
+The Chi Kung Class in Munich is open to students from the entire university.

 Please also read in the section "Stimmbildung" under "Lehre" on this homepage.